FernandaRicciardi/zen-garden/README.md

-# CSS ZEN GARDEN
+# CSS ZEN GARDEN - The Beauty of CSS Design

-The Beauty of CSS Design
+Zen Garden is a project for the Code Nation coding bootcamp